 / STEP 5 – WRITE YOUR ACTIVITIES IN A SPECIFIC ORDER /

 You have your final list of activities, which is essential for your perfect morning routine.
-Go to page two of the Perfect Morning Routine Worksheet and re-write all the activities in the order which they will be performed.
-This will help your body to get into a natural rhythm and if you keep following the same routine, in a sense you will start to do these activities automatically without much of an effort at all.
+Go to page two of the Perfect Morning Routine Worksheet and re-write all the activities in the order in which they will be performed.
+This will help your body to get into a natural rhythm and if you keep following the same routine, in a sense you will start to do these activities automatically without much effort at all.

 / STEP 6 – IMPLEMENT YOUR MORNING ROUTINE DAILY /

-Starting from tonight, set your alarm to your specific wake-up time, keep your morning routine page on your bedside table, so that it’s nearby when you wake-up, and get a good night’s rest.
+Starting from tonight, set your alarm to your specific wake-up time, keep your morning routine page on your bedside table so that it’s nearby when you wake up, and get a good night’s rest.

 Upon waking, take your list and go through each activity step-by-step.
 Whilst performing your routine, remember to keep track of the time your take to do your entire routine, to see if you have under or over-allocated time for any activities.

-If you are a SNOOZER like me, it might be better to set your alarm 20 minutes before you have to wake-up in order for your body to adjust, at my second snooze I know I must get up, otherwise I will be late.
+If you are a SNOOZER like me, it might be better to set your alarm 20 minutes before you have to wake up in order for your body to adjust, at my second snooze I know I must get up, otherwise I will be late.

 / STEP 7 – EVALUATE YOUR MORNING ROUTINE /

-After your first few mornings getting into your new perfect morning routine, ask yourself – “Is there any changes I would like to make?”
+After your first few mornings getting into your new perfect morning routine, ask yourself – “Are there any changes I would like to make?”
 “What can I do differently?”
 “What is taking too much of time?” and then adjust your routine accordingly.

 Congratulations, you have made it, my biggest hope is that you will find your perfect morning routine and work it like one of Jane Fonda’s exercise routines.